TreadTinker/GoCorona/GoCorona/README.txt

-This project was build by no JS
+This project was build by not use JS
 Thanks for watching my projects
 <3